The Mirror Effect: Navigating Reflections of Unhealed Wounds

 The Reality of Being a Mirror

-2. Subconscious Process: This mirroring is often a subconscious process.
-People may not even be aware that they are projecting their unhealed wounds onto others.
+Subconscious Process: Most of the time, this mirroring isn’t intentional.
+They may not even realize they are projecting their wounds onto you.

 How Not to Take It Personally